MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 #### INF Value Capability settings

-In order for the inbox driver to communicate with the firmware (real/virtual), the Value capability Usages specified in the INF should match with those in Hid descriptor configuration in the firmware (real/virtual).
+In order for the inbox driver to communicate with the firmware (real/virtual), the Value capability Usages specified in the INF should match with those in Hid descriptor configuration in the firmware.

-CfuVirtualHidDeviceFwUpdate.INF configures the inbox driver to update the CFU Simulation driver CfuVirtualHid.

 As shown below, the INF values match the values specified in the virtual firmware simulation driver's Hid descriptor.